dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Indie/Ok Computer/radiohead.md

 - Thom Yorke had anxiety and depression while he was producing OK COMPUTER, the album has a lot to do with his personal struggles
 - This album is about a criticism of late capitalism and its relationship to technology
 - At the time it launched, it sounded like it had dropped from a another planet
-- The title OK Computer is taken from the 1978 radio series Hitchhiker's Guide to the Galaxy, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."
+- [MYTAKE] The title OK Computer is taken from the 1978 radio series Hitchhiker's Guide to the Galaxy, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."
+-  [MYTAKE] This is somewhat how maybe we would like to live our lives, but we can't because we are so addicted to Instagram, internet and all of this bullshit

 ## Rolling stone

 42th best album on the 500 best albums all time
-- OK is where the band began pulling at its sound like taffy, seeing what happened, not worrying if it was still “rock.”
+- Rolling Stone comments: "OK is where the band began pulling at its sound like taffy, seeing what happened, not worrying if it was still “rock.”
 What resulted is a slow, haunting album with unforgettable tracks such as “Karma Police.”
 Guitarist Jonny Greenwood said, “I got very excited at the prospect of doing string parts that didn’t sound like ‘Eleanor Rigby,’ which is what all string parts have sounded like for the past 30 years.… We used violins to make frightening white-noise stuff, like the last chord of ‘Climbing Up the Walls.’”
+- [MYTAKE] I haven't understood yet what Rolling Stone said.
+But it's nice to see that they think the album I like is really good

 ## Paranoid android